NemanjaSrdanovic/Game_AI/README.md

 # Game_AI_Universitaet_Wien

-The aim of the project is to offer central concepts of software development like:
+The aim of the project is to offer central concepts of software development like:<br/>
-• Requirements analysis,
+• Requirements analysis,<br/>
-• Verification, validation of software,
+• Verification, validation of software,<br/>
-• Software projects,
+• Software projects,<br/>
-• Software development processes,
+• Software development processes,<br/>
-• Security in software development,
+• Security in software development,<br/>
-• Maintenance, further development, rollout
+• Maintenance, further development, rollout<br/>
-• Etc.
+• Etc.<br/>

 These goals are achieved by developing a software project in the form of a interactive game.
 The developer is provided with documentation in the form of a game idea and the network protocol which is to be used for communication between server and client.

+**Game description**:

+The basic idea of the game is that two AIs on the same map have to perform a similar task.
+The AI that fulfills this faster wins the game which is turn-based (therefore each AI takes turns taking a game action).
+The map on which the game is played is not fixed, but is created by both AIs independently and automatically at the start of the game (one half of the map each).

 The implementation of the project is carried out in three subtasks / deadlines: